gabrielef/mysql-import-export/README.md

 ===================
 Useful cross platform library to import and export mysql database.

-This library is currently under development
+This library is currently under development and is not stable...